 The paid sick leave provisions in this bill are available until December 31, 2020.
 Employers are given a quarterly 100% tax credit to pay for this, and the U.S. Treasury announced plans to expedite this funding through the IRS.
 (Note: Employer credit is capped at $511 per day for sick/quarantined employees, and $200 per day for family-related absence.)
 If you are unsure whether you will qualify for sick pay, please contact your HR department to find out.

 How long until I get paid?

-The bill was signed into law on Wednesday, 3/18/20.
-Small businesses will need to comply as quickly as possible.
+The bill was signed into law on Wednesday, March 18, 2020.
 There are no current required timelines on how quickly companies will need to send out checks to employees.
-To mitigate income disruption, you may also need to consider applying for your State Unemployment Benefits, as this same bill gives states the ability to assist quickly as well.
+To mitigate income disruption, you may also need to consider applying for your State Unemployment Benefits, as this same bill gives states the ability to assist as well.

 If you've been financially impacted by the Coronavirus crisis, click here to fill out our interactive questionnaire and determine whether you qualify to receive a no-cost, targeted financial plan from SAVVI.
 The SAVVI plan will take into account the effects of the immediate crisis to help you navigate this difficult time, as well as help you keep working toward your future retirement goals.